Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Open Device Manager > Network adapters > your Wi-Fi adapter > Properties > Driver.
 Try Update driver first.

-If the issue started right after a Windows Update, use Roll Back Driver to return to a stable version.
-This is common after moving from 23H2 to 24H2.
+If the issue started right after a driver or Windows update, use Roll Back Driver to return to the previous version.

-If Windows Update does not help, install the vendor package from Intel, Realtek, MediaTek, Qualcomm, or your laptop maker.
-Restart, then test again.
+If Windows Update does not help, install the correct driver package from your laptop maker or adapter vendor.
+Restart the PC after changing the driver.

 Optimise Wi-Fi Driver Power Management and Adapter Settings

 In Device Manager > your Wi-Fi adapter > Power Management, uncheck Allow the computer to turn off this device to save power.
-This is a very common reason Windows 11 Wi-Fi keeps dropping on laptops.
+This is a common reason Wi-Fi keeps dropping on laptops.

-Then go to Settings > System > Power and test Balanced or Best performance.
+Then go to Settings > System > Power & battery and test Balanced or Best performance, depending on what your PC shows.

 In the adapter’s Advanced tab, adjust settings carefully: